winitzki/scall/tutorial/programming_dhall.md

 Typeclasses can be implemented in Dhall via evidence values.
 Those values are passed as additional arguments to functions that require a typeclass constraint.

-With that technique, one can define and use different typeclass evidence values for the same type, if that is necessary.
+With that technique, one can define and use one or more typeclass evidence values for the same type, if needed.
-This is similar to the way Scala implements typeclasses (except that Scala makes evidence values into "implicit" arguments that the compiler inserts automatically).
+This is similar to the way Scala implements typeclasses.
+However,  Scala makes evidence values into "implicit" arguments that the compiler inserts automatically.
+In Dhall, evidence values must be written out explicitly.

 ### Implementing typeclasses via  evidence values